 What to Expect from an ACS Assessor

 We have arrangements in place to ensure that the provision and delivery of the assessment service is consistent with what you would expect from us, the SIA.
-The ACS assessors that represent our five assessing bodies have an influential and privileged position and they must be able to account for the decisions they make and the behaviours they display.
+The ACS assessors that represent our four assessing bodies have an influential and privileged position and they must be able to account for the decisions they make and the behaviours they display.